Want to see how King Of Prussia compares to other top cities in Pennsylvania? Explore all city regulations in Pennsylvania. →

 Property owners are fully responsible for:

 The township has established penalties for violations of the short-term rental ordinance.
 Specific penalty structures and enforcement procedures are outlined in Section 165-219.9-7 of the township zoning ordinance.
+Violations can result in fines, permit suspension, or permit revocation.

 Upper Merion Township Code Enforcement Department